Got a great idea for a community project? We’ve got the cash to make it happen.

 Save A Baby’s Life

 Save A Baby’s Life are a group of UCL students who teach infant and toddler life saving skills to parents and carers across London.
-The Innovations Fund provided them with money to purchase child-sized dummies to help them teach CPR and to pay for their affiliation to the Royal Life Saving Society.
+The VSU Student Led Projects grant provided them with money to purchase child-sized dummies to help them teach CPR and to pay for their affiliation to the Royal Life Saving Society.

-Bentham’s Farm is an organic vegetable garden located in a disused tennis court at UCL’s Ifor Evans and Max Rayne Halls in Camden.
+Bentham’s Farm is an organic vegetable garden in Camden.
 They teach volunteers how to grow sustainable, organic food as part of a healthy and environmentally conscious lifestyle.
-The Farm received a grant from UCL’s Social Enterprise Fund to buy a greenhouse, raised beds, plants and other vital equipment.
+The Farm received a grant from UCL’s Global Citizenship Project Grant to buy a greenhouse, raised beds, plants and other vital equipment.
 Read more.

 The Urban Wild Project

-Jane Dickson is a PhD candidate in the anthropology department of UCL researching green roofs.
-These are roofs that are deliberately seeded with types of mosses, grasses, wildflowers and herbs, which increases biodiversity and can improve the energy efficiency of buildings.
-Jane received funding from Step Out to support her work with a community organisation in Herne Hill that’s aiming to establish and promote green roofs, providing her with publicity materials to communicate her research to the wider public.
+Jane Dickson, a PhD student in Anthropology, received funding from Step Out to support her work with a community organisation in Herne Hill that’s aiming to establish and promote green roofs, providing her with publicity materials to communicate her research to the wider public.
 Read more.

 Building Virtual Transcontinental Student Links